coopdigital/coop-frontend/design-system/src/_includes/pattern-library/components/css-foundations/readme.md

 # Co-op CSS Foundations
 Co-op CSS Foundations contains all the core CSS styles needed to build Co-op branded digital content.
+It brings together all the packages projects will need in one place.
+Components and custom styles should be included or written separately and decided on a project by project basis.

 The foundations set the basic Co-op look and feel - they should be included in all Co-op services.